-Tarragona offers also an interesting case to study human-nature interactions between the port city and the Francolí delta.
-The first paper published about Tarragona in this issue demonstrates that its physical location has never been ideal regarding its harbour potentials.
-Even so, the Romans did choose the city to become the capital of a province and tried to improve the harbour potential with built infrastructures.
-Nevertheless, we do not know how long the Roman achievement remained efficient.
-Sedimentary cores drilled in the ancient harbour showed that it has always been prone to sedimentation issued from the floods of the Francolí and erosion mainly from storms.
+Tarragona also offers an interesting case to study human-nature interactions between the port city and the Francolí river delta.
+The first paper published about Tarragona in this issue demonstrates that its physical location has never been ideal regarding its harbour potential.
+Even so, the Romans did choose the city to become the capital of a large and rich province, Hispania Tarraconensis centred on the Ebro river, probably because of the Francolí river providing fresh water not too far from the Ebro delta.
+They tried to improve the harbour potential with built infrastructures, butwe do not know how long the Roman achievement remained efficient.
+Sedimentary cores drilled in the ancient harbour showed that it has always been prone to sedimentation issued from the floods of the Francolí and to erosion from storms.
 The location was not any better two centuries ago regarding the harbour potential.
-However, Modern engineers reiterated the Roman attempt and had to deal with the same risks.
-The Francolí delta is rather small but challenging.
-The flash floods are particularly strong and destructive.
+However, Modern engineers reiterated the Roman attempt and had to deal with the same problems.
+The Francolí delta is rather small but challenging as flash floods are particularly strong and destructive.
 In addition, current sea level rise will increase the vulnerability of the harbour to storms in the next decennia (Sierra et al., 2016).
 The iterative construction of the harbour of Tarragona that will be studied in this paper did also create new environmental challenges.
-Sediments from the Francolí river and along the coast of Tarragona remain an issue to the development of the port and their management have now strong repercussion on the environment.
+Sediments from the Francolí river spreading along the coast of Tarragona remain an issue to the development of the port and their management have now strong repercussion on the environment.

-This study aims to bring a different perspective and a more standardise methodology to reconstruct long term evolution of fluvio-coastal infrastructure in relation to their environments.
-This is an attempt to identify research objects that can be studied with different kind of data (e.g. archaeological data versus historical and geographical data; sedimentological data versus old maps records) in order to reconstruct long term trajectories.
+This study aims to bring a different perspective and a more standardised methodology to reconstruct long term evolution of fluvio-coastal infrastructures in relation to their environment.
+This is an attempt to identify research objects that can be studied with different kind of data (e.g., archaeological data versus historical and geographical data; sedimentological data versus old maps records) in order to reconstruct long term trajectories.
 It also defends a more systematic approach that would contribute to increase interdisciplinarity between natural and social sciences specifically regarding ports and river deltas.

 Generally, morphological models considering port development focus on the emerged features only.
-We can cite the Anyport Model (Bird, 1963), the port-city interface model (Hoyle, 1989), and all the historical-morphological maps produced in geography, economy or history with more or less abstract representations (Norcliffe et al., 1996; Van den Berghe, 2016; Hein and Van Mil, 2019).
+We can cite the Anyport Model (Bird, 1963), the port-city interface model (Hoyle, 1989), and all historical-morphological maps produced in geography, economy or history with more or less abstract representations (Norcliffe et al., 1996; Van den Berghe, 2016; Hein and Van Mil, 2019).
 Some studies reconstruct port evolution across several millennia until today (Andrade et al., 2021; Amore et al., 2002), but more often regarding the last centuries (Bird, 1963; Hein and Van Mil, 2019).
 Aside from the disciplines working classically on modern and current ports such as economy, human geography and history, geosciences also developed studies considering port through the lens of harbours and their bathymetry (Pearl River delta in Wu et al., 2018; Rhine delta Cox et al., 2021, 2022).
-They observe river mouth areas and coasts impacted by engineering structures or dredgings.
-Examining in detail bathymetric evolution and harbour infrastructures of the port of Tarragona since 1790, this paper seek to demonstrates that such data is relevant to both geosciences and social sciences.
-More specifically, this study will be conducted on the harbour of Tarragona (marine structures and bathymetry) and the delta front (coastline, bathymetry).
+They observe river mouth areas and coasts impacted by engineering structures or by dredging.
+Examining in detail bathymetric evolution and harbour infrastructures of the port of Tarragona since 1790, this paper seeks to demonstrates that such data is relevant to both geosciences and social sciences.
+More specifically, this study will be conducted on the harbour of Tarragona (marine structures and bathymetry) and on the delta front (coastline, bathymetry).

 Figure 1.